TheNexusAvenger/Nexus-Embedded-Editor/README.md

 not work with the external editor focused.
 Shortcut passthrough is possible but would result in unwanted shortcuts being passed through to Roblox Studio.

-### Can't Edit Roblox-Only Scripts when Attached
-When the editor window is attached (not just connected), it becomes impossible to modify scripts that aren't in the file system.
-This is because moving the window and switching threads are handled separately, and the thread for opening scripts can't resolve a script it can't find in the file system.
-The only workaround is to detach the window to modify the script and re-attach when done.

 ## Potential Future Changes
 ### Custom Ports
 It is currently possible to have more than 1 Rojo project open using different ports, but it isn't possible currently since ports can't be changed.
 This could be addressed reasonably easily on the server, but would require adding a user interface for the client.

-### Standalone Version
-Nexus Embedded Editor currently works only with project managers like Rojo.
-Another version of the executable could be created to support working on scripts only in Roblox Studio using temporary files.

 ### More Editors
 More editors could be added if there is requests for them.
 See the section